Argonaut Rowing Club

 The Argonaut Rowing Club is an amateur rowing club in Toronto, Ontario, Canada.
 The club was founded in 1872.
 The current junior head coach is Connor Elsdon.
-In the past, the club fielded teams in ice hockey and football, and the football team continues today as the Toronto Argonauts of the Canadian Football League.
+In the past, the club fielded teams in ice hockey and football, and the football team continues today as the Toronto Argonauts of the Canadian Football League, who are also the oldest professional sports team in North America to still use their original name.